raviriley/raviriley.github.io/_posts/2019-09-15-college-advice.markdown

 toc: true
 ---
 **Preface:**
 I am writing this as a senior before I've finished any of my college applications.
-I looked back on some very specific things I would have done differently if I'd known then what I knew now, got stressed, and decided to write it all down.
+I looked back on some very specific things I would have done differently if I'd known then what I know now, got stressed, and decided to write it all down.
 All of these statements are my opinions and I don't know shit.
 I'm 17 years old.
 I only wrote college app-specific advice here that would apply to someone like the person I was a few years ago, then rewrote it to be more general.
 **Keep in mind that you are more than the set of stats and essays called a college application**.

 ## Extracurriculars
 **Colleges want a well-rounded class, not a class of well-rounded individuals.** Don't take a bunch of random extracurriculars to pad your college application.
 Do things because you like to do them/are passionate about them, and/or they make you happy.

-Focus your activities on a few passions (1 to 2 ideally) and go really in depth on them, doing activities at a high level.
+Focus your activities on a few passions (1 to 2 ideally) and go super in-depth on them, doing activities at a high level.

 Quit all sports after sophomore year (2 year PE requirement) unless you plan on doing that sport in college, it makes you happy, or you are really good at it (champion at some level, ideally state or national level).
 Essentially, if you are just doing a sport for college apps, spend the time on your passion-related extracurriculars instead.

-Do a few things and do them really well over doing many things and being okay at all of them.
+Do a few things and do them well over doing many things and being okay at all of them.
 Do not spread yourself too thin.

 Everything you want to include on college apps must be done before November of your senior year.